safebucket/safebucket/README.md

 ## Verify Image Signatures

-All published container images are signed with [cosign](https://github.com/sigstore/cosign) using keyless signing via GitHub Actions OIDC — no manual keys are involved.
+All published container images are signed with [cosign](https://github.com/sigstore/cosign) using keyless signing via GitHub Actions OIDC: no manual keys are involved.

 You can verify the signature of any published image using the following commands: